noname697/Basic-Mixer-App-DJ/README.md

-# Alura MIDI: Your Digital Drum Kit
+# DJ MIDI: Your Digital Drum Kit

 **A fun and interactive web application that lets you create your own beats and melodies.**